tarquin-the-brave/blog/content/posts/re-learning-haskell-3.md

-In [Part 2][part2] I discussed a pattern I found of defining functions who's result could represent a failure, as being generic over [`MonadFail`][mfail] and allowing the calling code to choose the type, that is an instance of [`MonadFail`][mfail], to represent the failure.
+In [Part 2][part2] I discussed a pattern I found of defining functions who's result could represent a failure, as being generic over [`MonadFail`][mfail] and allowing the calling code to choose the instance of [`MonadFail`][mfail] to represent the failure.

 My solution to [day 6][day6] involved loading some data into a Tree, and at a one point, finding the path to a given node.
-Trouble was, the code assumed the given node existed in the tree, and if it didn't, the code didn't crash, it gave a nonsensical answer - which is often worse.
+Trouble was, the code assumed the given node existed in the tree, and if it didn't, the code didn't crash, it gave a nonsensical answer. :worried:

 Using this pattern, this code was surprisingly easy to fix.
 My function `orbitalHops` which told you how many hops there were between two nodes of a